 For people with tooth sensitivity, drinking something either too hot or too cold causes sharp and often intolerable pain.
-Tooth sensitivity and toothache reportedly affect well over 25 percent of people in the United States.
+Tooth sensitivity and toothache reportedly affect well over

 The reason that tooth sensitivity occurs is because the protective enamel layer on the tooth’s surface gets eroded, thereby exposing the tooth’s next layer of bony tissue, which is called dentin.